TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 ## Videos
 ### Unlisted, Private, and Deleted Video Notation
-For the list below, *unlisted videos* are italic and  ~~private videos~~ are crossed out.
-They are not removed from the list since unlisted and private videos can be made public at any point.
+For the list below, *unlisted videos* are italic.
+They are not removed from the list since unlisted videos can be made public at any point.
 Video creators should not be obligated to delete private videos since there may be dependencies on these videos, such as channel metrics to attract sponsors.
 Deleted videos will not appear on the list because deleted videos can not be un-deleted, which means they can not be referenced in the future.
+Private videos are also not included since they can't be discovered or watched by viewers.
+Private videos may be made public in the future, and will be re-added to the report if this happens.

 ### Video Metrics
-* Total videos: 222,171 videos
+* Total videos: 229,101 videos
 * Total videos found that match keywords: 12,292 videos
-  * Total unprocessed videos: 7,966 videos
+  * Total unprocessed videos: 7,946 videos
-* Total videos found that are processed and marked: 1,862 videos
+* Total videos found that are processed and marked: 1,809 videos
-  * Information Collection: 1,597 videos
+  * Information Collection: 1,541 videos
-  * Non-Giftcard Robux Giveaways: 207 videos
+  * Non-Giftcard Robux Giveaways: 210 videos
   * Other: 36 videos
   * Phishing: 21 videos
   * Gambling: 1 video

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.
+* 3SB Games (Cakemiix and shadodoo)
 * Alex (CraftedRL)
 * Aline Games (AliineGamesYT)
 * AlvinBlox (Alvin_Blox)